bwolmarans/nginx-api-gateway-for-k8s/task_02/Readme.txt

 # /get-job # GET /get-job will return a random job title in json format from an ecclectic list of job titles
 # /add-job # POST /add-job will accept an array of job titles to add to the ecclectic list of possible job titles

-curl http://jobs.local/get-job <--this will fail, because the app isn't actually listening on /get-job.
+curl http://jobs.local/get-job <--this will fail, because the app isn't actually listening on port 80, nor on /get-job.
 We must configure our VirtualServer to look for /get-job and route the request to the correct microservice.

 bat VirtualServer_cleartext.yaml